fanluo12/LC/Arrays&Hashing/README.md

 ## 1365.
 How Many Numbers Are Smaller Than the Current Number
 Make frequency array of all elements in nums.
 Then update each index of adding previous value.
 Create a new result array, for each element in nums, take it as index in frequency array, and find previous pisition.
 Note when nums[i] = 0 we cannot create -1, simpy add 0 to result

+## 1389.
+Create Target Array in the Given Order
+ArrayList can add(index, element) to specific position